Consistency is boring.

 Before you can begin promoting consistency, you must figure out what messages you want to communicate to your audience.
 Is your brand irreverent and edgy, or are you professional and conservative?
 Are you known for your no-nonsense approach or are you comfortable being a bit silly and off-the-cuff?

 Be careful, though.
 Don’t confuse defining your messages with copywriting.
 You’re not writing a tagline for your website or creating your brand positioning statement.
 Think of this as high-level messaging that will inform the copy and communication that you eventually create – including taglines and positioning statements.

-To give you an example of what I’m talking about, here is Brighter Collective’s messaging architecture:
+To give you an example of what I’m talking about, here is a sample messaging architecture that I helped create:

 - We’re Confident: We immerse ourselves in our client’s organizations to truly understand what they need to achieve their goals.

 - We’re Supportive: We share our knowledge and expertise to support our clients in making the changes they need to adapt their business and position it for sustainable growth.

 - We’re Thorough: We take the time to understand our client’s challenges in their entirety.

 - We’re Responsible: We create big-picture strategies grounded in the little, day-to-day details because we know that a strategy is only useful if it’s executable and scalable.

 - We’re Enthusiastic: We love what we do.
 It’s that simple.

 This is what we want our audience to feel when they think of us.
 Sure, every organization wants to be thought of as thorough and responsible.
 But maybe there are characteristics they want to highlight that better align with their brand strategy.
 That doesn’t mean they aren’t thorough.
 It just means it’s more important for them to be known for being [x].
 Creating a successful messaging strategy is about prioritizing the most important messages and articulating them in a clear way.